 So I started the drill.
 For the last two days and nights, I’ve been checking on her every two hours.
 Yes, even at night.
 Yes, even when it was 10 degrees and the wind was coming in sideways.
 I have personally gone out to the barn in a bathrobe, parka, snow boots, and a headlamp, looking like a cross between a prospector and a half-deflated lawn Santa.

-By last night, I looked at Genevieve and said, “Look, girl, either have these babies or tell me if I need to cancel my plans for the rest of the decade.”
+By last night, I looked at Genevieve and said, “Look, girl, either have those babies or tell me if I need to cancel my plans for the rest of the decade.”
 She gave me a blank stare and shifted her weight like she was rearranging furniture in there.

 8 comments: